Cyber Insurance Broker for Liability And Data Protection in Hong Kong

 - Laptops - You may not have coverage for claims based upon an employee losing an unencrypted laptop

 You should always review your coverage and exclusions with your broker.
-If there are exclusions that you want coverage for, get in touch and we can make sure you have the right coverage for your business needs and budget.
+If there are exclusions that you want coverage for, get in touch and our cyber insurance brokers can make sure you have the right coverage for your business needs and budget.

 How expensive are cyber security incidents and data breaches?

 The world of cyber security is ever-changing.
 These days, the most common threats to business come in the form of phishing attacks to gain access to credentials and ransomware attacks that lock up your data files and hold them ransom for a fee.